-Figure 2.
+Fig. 2.
 Gender-wise N & Mean scores of digital competency skills

 The data compares the male and female groups on digital competency skills with a total sample size of 235 males and 224 females.
 The mean score for males is 70.12, with a standard deviation of 11.875, while females have a mean score of 63.99 and a standard deviation of 13.040. the t-test assessed the difference between the two groups, yielding a t-value of 2.98 and a p-value of 0.000.
 The p-value is well below the commonly used significance level of 0.05, indicating that the difference between the mean scores of males and females is statistically significant.
 This suggests that, on average, males score higher than females on the measured variable.
 The relatively small standard deviation for males indicates less variability in their scores, whereas the higher standard deviation for females suggests more variation in their scores.
 These results may imply that gender influences the measured variable, with males outperforming females on average.